jonathanhuston/hy-jupyter/README.md

 Jupyter notebook must be open in browser, active code cell must be selected (extension uses simple AppleScript cut and paste to browser)

-Set browser used by Jupyter notebook in Settings (`hy-jupyter.browser`)
+Browser used by Jupyter notebook can be specified in Settings (`hy-jupyter.browser`)